 Hopefully, you’re reading this blog out of curiosity, or in the spirit of preparedness.
-But, if you’re gazing at a sopping wet smartphone and you had the foresight to choose Total Mobile Protection, you can file your claim for a replacement by visiting phoneclaim.com/verizon.
+But, if you’re gazing at a sopping wet smartphone and you had the foresight to choose Total Mobile Protection, you can file your claim for a replacement.
 Didn’t sign up for Total Mobile Protection with Tech Coach when you bought your phone?
 If it’s been less than two weeks, you still can!
 Or, you can sign up during open enrollment.
 Contact your wireless expert for more information!

-Read on for four tips on handling your wet phone.
+Read on for four tips on handling your wet smartphone.

 1. Don’t turn it on!